google/googletest/docs/gmock_cook_book.md

                       action_n));
 ```

+The return value of the last action **must** match the return type of the mocked
+method.
+In the example above, `action_n` could be `Return(true)`, or a lambda
+that returns a `bool`, but not `SaveArg`, which returns `void`.
+Otherwise the
+signature of `DoAll` would not match the signature expected by `WillOnce`, which
+is the signature of the mocked method, and it wouldn't compile.

 ### Verifying Complex Arguments {#SaveArgVerify}

 If you want to verify that a method is called with a particular argument but the